garysheng/faithwalk-os/why-i-believe-in-christ.md

 - The [fine-tuning of physical constants](https://philosophytalk.org/blog/fine-tuning-argument-god/) that allow life to exist
 - The informational content in DNA
 - The precise calibration of cosmic conditions
+- The mathematical describability of the universe itself

 The fine-tuning is extraordinary—if fundamental constants like gravity and electromagnetic forces were altered even slightly, [life would be impossible](https://www.reasonablefaith.org/archived-forums/index.php?topic=6058838.0).
 The mathematical precision required suggests intentional design rather than random chance.

+### The Word-Based Universe
+*How information reveals the fundamental nature of reality.*

+Perhaps most compelling to me as an engineer is what [John Lennox calls](https://www.youtube.com/watch?v=3gKCwldMZS8&t=5422s&ab_channel=AlexO%27Connor) the "word-based universe."
+The opening of John's Gospel—"In the beginning was the Word"—isn't just theology; it's describing the informational foundation of reality itself.

+Consider that Einstein himself was puzzled by what he called "the most incomprehensible thing about the universe"—that it's comprehensible at all.
+Why should the universe be mathematically describable?
+Why can we use the language of mathematics to understand physical laws?

+The answer becomes clear when we recognize that information is fundamental to reality, yet information itself is non-material.
+As Lennox notes, "if information is not in the end material, then no material explanation is going to work for it."
+The DNA molecule isn't just complex—it's linguistically complex, containing a 3.4 billion letter word in a chemical alphabet where every letter must be in precisely the right order.

+This represents what may be the death blow to materialism, as physics itself demonstrates that information cannot be reduced to mere physics and chemistry.
+We live in an information-based universe that points directly to an intelligent, communicating Creator—the Word through whom all things were made.

-Yet even more compelling to me personally was the question that had haunted my activist days: why did I feel so strongly that some things were truly right or wrong?
+Just as compelling to me personally was the question that had haunted my activist days: why did I feel so strongly that some things were truly right or wrong?
 This led me to what many consider the most powerful philosophical argument for God.

 ### The Moral Argument
 *Why objective right and wrong can only exist if God exists.*